-- Senior member of the faculty (associate professor or above) - NOT a current course, block or rotation director and has not been a course, block, or rotation director for at least 12 months before date of appointment.
-Faculty members who teach in a course or clerkship but are not the director may be members of the PB. - A member of the PB who has a relationship to the student as a mentor must recuse him/herself from voting in any decision about that student. - If the case concerns a particular course, faculty teaching in that course must recuse themselves from voting in any decision about that course.
+- Senior member of the faculty (associate professor or above) - NOT a current course coordinator and has not been a course coordinator for at least 12 months before date of appointment.
+Faculty members who teach in a course but are not the course coordinator may be members of the PB. - NOT a mentor for the student, either formal or informal.
+A member of the PB who has a relationship to the student as a mentor must recuse him/herself from voting in any decision about that student. - NOT current teaching faculty in a course in which the student is actively enrolled or which is the subject of the Adverse Recommendation.
+If the case concerns a particular course, faculty teaching in that course must recuse themselves from voting in any decision about that course.